Why was ancient Sparta always ruled by two kings at the same time?

 Over the centuries of Spartan history, several kings left indelible marks on the city-state and the broader Greek world.

-They navigated the complexities of Spartan dual kingship, exerted their influence in times of war and peace, and shaped the socio-political landscape of their time.
+They navigated the complexities of Spartan dual kingship and exerted their influence in times of war and peace.

 Here are a few notable examples: